 The multidimensional data model is vastly superior to the relational data model when it comes to the expressiveness of analytical operations.
 The ability to have random access to any point in space, both detailed data and aggregates, makes it a breeze to express calculations that would otherwise take pages of SQL statements using a relational database.

 This remains true about OLAP today, and it is likely to remain true for a long time.
-Because while technologies change, the underlying concepts remain the same.
+While technologies change, the underlying concepts remain the same.
 But OLAP seems to be falling out of favor recently.
 Why would that be?

 Storing the results of these pre-calculations takes exponentially more storage resources than the actual raw data does, limiting the size of raw data that can make up a cube to gigabyte scale.

-In the real world there is no reason to believe that OLAP is becoming obsolete.
-But there are even more signs that people think it is, notwithstanding the facts.
-The statement below is from the Microsoft website:
+In the real world, there is no reason to believe that OLAP is becoming obsolete.
+But there are more signs that people think it is, notwithstanding the facts.
+The statement below is from the Microsoft website more recently: